NJUNLP/SDGO/README.md

 We use an internal reinforcement learning framework developed by our company for training, so we apologize for not being able to provide the complete training code.
 However, theoretically, any open-source framework that supports Generative Reward Modeling (GRM) and GRPO can implement SDGO training, such as [Verl](https://github.com/volcengine/verl) and [EasyR1](https://github.com/hiyouga/EasyR1).

 We provide SDGO training data under `datasets/train`, and detailed training parameters are provided in the paper's appendix.
 What you need to do is simple adaptation operations: including modifying the reward function and model scoring, then you can easily train SDGO.
-If time permits, we will also reproduce SDGO on open-source frameworks in the future, please stay tuned.
+If you encounter any issues during the training process, please feel free to contact dingpeng@smail.nju.edu.cn.
+We will also reproduce SDGO on open-source frameworks in the future, please stay tuned.

 ### 📊 3.
 Inference and Evaluation